Formaleuros, Formalbitcoins, and Virtual Monies: Informaticology of money and finance (IoM F)

 These techniques have been developed with an intended use concerning the analysis of digital machines, computer programs, and computing systems.
-When performing research of this style that leads to a subject area which we will term ``Formal Methods in Money and Finance" (FMiMF), which itself may be considered part of a wider area that may be referred to as ``Theoretical Informatics of Money and Finance" (TIMF). ``Financial Logic" (i.e. reasoning about money and finance) will be a part of this field, and so is ``Financial Algebra" (calculations for finance and money).
-Both Financial Logic and Financial Algebra are also contained in the subarea FMiMF.
+When performing research of this style in M\&F that work contributes to a subject area which we will term ``Formal Methods in Money and Finance" (FMiM\&F), which itself may be considered part of a wider area that may be referred to as ``Informaticology of Money and Finance" (IoM\&F). ``Financial Logic" (i.e. reasoning about money and finance) will be a part of this field, and so is ``Financial Algebra" (calculations for finance and money).
+Both Financial Logic and Financial Algebra are also contained in the subarea FMiM\&F.

-TIMF might comprise at least financial processes (in a formalized setting), financial data types (applied to financial statement descriptions), abstract money types (dynamic descriptions of forms of money and modular specification of financial documents.
-TIMF also includes the theoretical part of computational finance.
+IoM\&F might comprise at least financial processes (in a formalized setting), financial data types (applied to financial statement descriptions), abstract money types (dynamic descriptions of forms of money and modular specification of financial documents.
+IoM\&F also includes the theoretical part of computational finance.